13 Reasons why your message wasn’t delivered

 7. The message was sent to a number that couldn’t receive it

-Unless enabled with hosted messaging, landlines can’t receive texts.
+Unless enabled with hosted messaging like hosted SMS, landlines can’t receive texts.
 It’s true.
 Despite all our advances in technology, your home phone is still limited to sending and receiving voice calls.
 Sending a text to that number will result in it not being delivered.

 8. The carrier couldn’t deliver the message/network problems